Agustín Rogel

-Agustín Maximiliano Rogel Paita (born 17 October 1997) is a Uruguayan professional footballer who plays as a centre-back for German club Hertha BSC and the Uruguay national team.
+Agustín Maximiliano Rogel Paita (born 17 October 1997) is a Uruguayan professional footballer who plays as a centre-back for Nacional and the Uruguay national team.

 Club career

 Rogel started his career at Nacional.
 After being involved in the first team in the 2015–16 pre-season, he picked up a meniscus injury which required an operation and ruled him out for six months.
 He made his debut for the first team as a substitute in the Copa Libertadores against Venezuelan side Zulia in a 1–0 defeat on 15 March 2016.
 He made his league debut in 2016.
 On 3 May 2018, Rogel's agent said that Rogel had rejected a contract offer from English side Leeds United.

 On 30 August 2018, Rogel signed a four-year contract with Russian club Krylia Sovetov Samara.

 On 19 July 2019, Rogel signed a four-year contract with French club Toulouse.
 On 19 February 2021, he moved to Argentine Primera División side Estudiantes de La Plata, on a loan deal until the end of the season.
 On 13 January 2022, his contract with his parent club Toulouse was terminated.

 On 17 January 2022, Rogel returned to Estudiantes de La Plata on a one-year contract.

 On 31 August 2022, Rogel joined Bundesliga club Hertha BSC on a four-year deal until June 2026.
 On 7 August 2024, he moved on loan to Internacional in Brazil until mid-2025.

+On 4 February 2026, Hertha announced his return to Nacional.